Standard Bareboat Charter Conditions

 5.1.
 The Charterer warrants (a) that he and his crew are competent and medically fit to handle the Yacht safely; and (b) the truth, accuracy and provision in good faith of all information provided or to be provided by them to the Owner and/or Sailaway, including in respect of their sailing qualifications and experience.

 5.2.
-The Charterer will take over all fuel and consumable stores on board the Yacht and will fully replace, at the end of the charter, any used during the charter.
-The full cost of any such items not so replaced shall be paid by the Charterer, which payment Sailaway may be effected via deduction from the Security Deposit.
+The Charterer will take over all fuel and consumable stores on board the Yacht and will fully replace, at the end of the charter, any used during the Agreed Charter Period.
+The full cost of any such items not so replaced shall be paid by the Charterer, which payment may be effected via deduction from the Security Deposit.

 5.3.
-The Charterer shall pay for all running expenses of the Yacht during the period of charter including the cost of charts (other than those supplied), fuel, water, food, laundry, harbour dues, mooring charges and all other provisions for himself or other members of his charter party.
+The Charterer shall pay for all running expenses of the Yacht during the Agreed Charter Period including the cost of charts (other than those supplied), fuel, water, food, laundry, harbour dues, mooring charges and all other provisions for himself or other members of his charter party.
 If any such expenses are not paid by the Charterer and are charged to the Owner and/or Sailaway, then the Charterer shall pay an amount equal to the same to the Owner and/or Sailaway, which payment may be effected via deduction from the Security Deposit.

 5.4.
 The Charterer shall take good care of the Yacht and all its gear and equipment during the period of charter, and in doing so shall ensure that a competent person is on board and in charge of the Yacht at all times when it is underway.
-In this regard, for an individual to be regarded as a competent person, he or she must at least (a) hold the RYA Day Skipper practical qualification; or (b) hold an equivalent overseas qualification from his or her country of residence; or (c) have previous experience in charge of a vessel or craft of similar type and size, of duration at least equivalent to the minimum which would be expected of an individual holding the RYA Day Skipper practical qualification.
-The Charterer will also ensure that at all times when the yacht is underway, there is a crew member aboard who is either qualified and/or sufficiently expereienced to make use of the yacht's VHF radio equipment.
+In this regard, for an individual to be regarded as a competent person, he or she must at least (a) hold the RYA Day Skipper (or RYA Coastal Skipper if chartering a yacht over 45ft in length) practical qualification; or (b) hold an equivalent overseas qualification; or (c) have previous experience in charge of a vessel or craft of similar type and size, of duration at least equivalent to the minimum which would be expected of an individual holding the RYA Day Skipper practical qualification (or RYA Coastal Skipper if chartering a yacht over 45ft in length).
+The Charterer will also ensure that at all times when the yacht is underway, there is a crew member aboard who is either qualified and/or sufficiently experienced to make use of the yacht's VHF radio equipment.

 5.6.
 The Charterer will not sub-let or part with control of the Yacht without the written consent of the Owner or of Sailaway acting on the Owner’s behalf.